zhouhufeng/FAVORannotator/README.md

 ## Import Database into PostgreSQL and Run FAVORannotator

-Once PostgreSQL database is booted up and running, backend datbase can be imported and then FAVORannotator can be executed as follows.
+Once PostgreSQL database is booted up and running, backend database can be imported and then FAVORannotator can be executed as follows.

 1. Once the server is running, Load the database: ```$ psql -h hostname -p port_number -U username -f your_file.sql databasename ```